mattvenn/fpga-serial-debug/README.md

     make view

-converts the dumpvar.csv file to python.vcd then runs GTKWave to show the results.
+converts the dumpvar.csv file to a vcd then runs GTKWave to show the results.

 # Resources